 Nothing in this section should be construed to require the Vendor to surrender intellectual property, real or personal property, or information or data owned by the Vendor for which the State has no legal claim.

-PROHIBITED PRODUCTS

-(OPTIONAL, RECOMMENDED FOR ELECTRONICS, CAMERAS AND OTHER COMMODITIES)

-The State will not accept Gray Market Products for this solicitation.
-Gray Market is defined as the trade of a commodity through distribution channels which, while legal, are unofficial, unauthorized, or unintended by the original manufacturer.
-Gray Market items are not designed to be sold in a particular market and cannot be supported by the authorized importer because of various reasons.

-The State will not accept any products made by a company owned by the Chinese Communist Party.
-Furthermore, pursuant to Executive Order No. 23-05, the State will not accept any communications equipment or services developed by organizations on the Federal Communications Commission’s Covered List.

-The State will not accept goods from countries or persons identified on the Office of Foreign Assets Control Sanctions List.

 AMERICANS WITH DISABILITIES ACT

 Vendor shall comply with all applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12131–12134), as amended by the ADA Amendments Act of 2008 (ADA Amendments Act) (Pub.L.
 110–325, 122 Stat.
 3553 (2008)), which prohibits discrimination on the basis of disability by public entities.